 Hence, they are of no use to the soul or the mind that has no form-shape-color.
 It departs without any religious paraphernalia (symbols, robes, etc.).

-Baabaa Nanak explains this in the SGGS with an example of the “thread” (“Janaeoo – ਜਨੇਊ “) , which the priest (Pujaaree) tried to put on Babaa Nanak during the “Janaeoo – ਜਨੇਊ ” ceremony.
-According to Baabaa Nanak, when this religious thread is put on a person by the priest, this is what happens — that person departs from this world without it:
+Baabaa Nanak explains this in the SGGS with an example of the “thread” (“Janaeoo – ਜਨੇਊ “) , which the priest (Pujaaree groups) tried to put on Babaa Nanak during the “Janaeoo – ਜਨੇਊ ” ceremony.
+According to Baabaa Nanak, when this religious thread is put on a person by the priest, this is what happens — that person departs without it:

 - ਓਹੁ ਮੁਆ ਓਹੁ ਝੜਿ ਪਇਆ ਵੇਤਗਾ ਗਇਆ ॥੧॥: (Janaeoo or sacred thread) drops off (the body upon getting burnt in the pyre of that man, and he thus) departs without the thread (i.e., the religious symbol of thread does not continue with the soul)! (sggs 471).

-Not the body, but it’s the mind of a person responsible for depraved or corrupt thinking (Soch) and consequent bad actions.
-Accordingly, Baabaa Nanak asks the Brahmin what’s the use of wearing the “thread” (or any religious symbols for that matter) if the mind is still engaged in corruption, theft, robberies, falsehood, adultery, abuses, deceptions, bad deeds done secretly, and so on!
+Not the body, but it’s the mind of a person responsible for depraved or corrupt thinking (Soch) and consequent actions.
+Accordingly, Baabaa Nanak asks the Brahmin what’s the use of wearing the “thread” (or any religious symbols for that matter) if the mind is still engaged in corruption, theft, robberies, falsehood, adultery, abuses, deceptions, doubt, bad deeds, Bikaar (i.e., lust, anger, greed, attachment, pride), and so on!

 Symbol is a method of falsifying the Formless Reality

-Baabaa Nanak reminds the priest (Pujaaree) that there is no sacred “thread” for the sense-organs (which can control their appetite).
+Baabaa Nanak reminds the priest (Pujaaree system) that there is no sacred “thread” for the sense-organs that can free one from sense-slavery.
 Further Baabaa Nanak tells the priest that you put the sacred “thread” on others but you yourself (i.e., your own sense-organs and mind) wander about without it!

-Clearly, it is as Baabaa Nanak is telling the priest (Pujaaree) not to bring ANY symbols in, because symbols is a method of falsifying the Formless Reality!
+Clearly, it is as Baabaa Nanak is telling the priest (Pujaaree groups) not to bring ANY symbols in, because symbols is a method of falsifying the Formless Reality!